Showing posts with label Emor - Week #7. Show all posts

 29 “When you sacrifice a sacrifice of thanksgiving to Hashem, you shall sacrifice it so that you may be accepted.
 30 It shall be eaten on the same day; you shall leave none of it until the morning.
 I am Hashem.

-31 “Therefore you shall keep My commandments, and do them.
-I am Hashem..
+31 “Therefore, you shall keep My commandments, and do them.
+I am Hashem.
 32 You shall not profane My holy name, but I will be made holy among the children of Israel.
-I am Hashem who makes you holy, 33 who brought you out of the land of Egypt, to be your Adonai.
+I am Hashem, who makes you holy, 33 who brought you out of the land of Egypt, to be your Adonai.
 I am Hashem.”

-Emor - Reading #2
+Emor - Day #2

 Emor Say — אֱמוֹר

-Reading #2 - Leviticus 21:16–22:16
+Leviticus 21:16–22:16

-16 Hashem spoke to Moses, saying, 17 “Say to Aaron, ‘None of your offspring throughout their generations who has a defect may approach to offer the bread of his Elohim.
+21:16 Hashem spoke to Moses, saying, 17 “Say to Aaron, ‘None of your offspring throughout their generations who has a defect may approach to offer the bread of his Elohim.
 18 For whatever man he is that has a defect, he shall not draw near: a blind man, or a lame, or he who has a flat nose, or any deformity, 19 or a man who has an injured foot, or an injured hand, 20 or hunchbacked, or a dwarf, or one who has a defect in his eye, or an itching disease, or scabs, or who has damaged testicles.
 21 No man of the offspring of Aaron the priest who has a defect shall come near to offer the offerings of Hashem made by fire.
 Since he has a defect, he shall not come near to offer the bread of his Elohim.
 22 He shall eat the bread of his Elohim, both of the most holy, and of the holy.
-23 He shall not come near to the veil, nor come near to the altar, because he has a defect; that he may not profane my sanctuaries, for I am Hashem who sanctifies them.’”
+23 He shall not come near to the veil, nor come near to the altar, because he has a defect; that he may not profane My sanctuaries, for I am Hashem who sanctifies them.’”

 24 So Moses spoke to Aaron, and to his sons, and to all the children of Israel.

-22 Hashem spoke to Moses, saying, 2 “Tell Aaron and his sons to separate themselves from the holy things of the children of Israel, which they make holy to Me, and that they not profane My holy name.
+22:1 Hashem spoke to Moses, saying, 2 “Tell Aaron and his sons to separate themselves from the holy things of the children of Israel, which they make holy to Me, and that they not profane My holy name.
 I am Hashem.

 3 “Tell them, ‘If anyone of all your offspring throughout your generations approaches the holy things which the children of Israel make holy to Hashem, having his uncleanness on him, that soul shall be cut off from before me.
 I am Hashem.